-ZAP Search (BETA)
+ZAP Search

 ZAP Search allows users to search across all clinical documents retrieved by Zus, helping care teams find the right information faster.